aelkiss/ly2abc/README.md

 On the LilyPond side, it does not support:

+* Explicit barlines
+* Explicit beaming
+* Explicit line breaks
 * Music outside a `ppMusicOne` assign
 * Key signatures or time signatures outside a `global` assign
 * Transposed music sections
+* Any feature of LilyPond that isn't supported by ABC

 To make overrideable: